 Tips!
-For prepared seafood dishes with butter or cream sauce - choose an oaked Chablis (Grand Cru or Premier Cru).
-This more rich Chablis style is also the best with lobster.
+For seafood dishes with butter or cream sauce - choose an oaked Chablis (Grand Cru or Premier Cru).
+This richer Chablis style is also the best with lobster.

 Chablis is from the famous French wine region Burgundy.
 The region is also famous for its food.
 One of the local delicacies is snails, or escargots as they are called in french.
 They are served with garlic and herbs.
 Chablis is a classic pairing for this iconic dish.

 Chablis is a great sushi pairing.
-When it comes to pairing sushi with wine it is all about balance.
+When it comes to pairing sushi with wine, it's all about balance.
 This lean wine balances the delicate flavours of the raw fish.
-The high acidity balances the fat in the fish and the minerality balances the salty soy sauce.
-It pairs very well with sashimi, but also with sushi.
+Its high acidity balances the fat in the fish and the minerality balances the salty soy sauce.
+Chablis pairs very well with sashimi, but also with sushi.

-Chablis is a classic pairing with different fish dishes, especially fish with lemon since it matchen the citrus aromas in the wine, Chablis with fish is almost always a good choice.
+Chablis is a classic pairing with different fish dishes, especially fish seasoned with lemon, since it matches the citrus aromas in the wine.
+Chablis with fish is almost always a good choice.

 Try Chablis with the the following fish dishes: